backdrop-contrib/flippy/README.md

-If you turn on Flippy for a content type, but hide the pager in the Manage Display page, its links will still be available in the theme layer when it comes time to output node.tpl.php.
+If you turn on Flippy for a content type, but hide the pager in the Manage Display page, its links will still be available in the theme layer when it comes time to output `node.tpl.php`.
 If you like, you can weave the pager links right into the node manually in your own templates.
 A block is also created so you can add the block to your Layout wherever you wish.